DanielleGiladi/MedicationSmarespace/README.md

 Use the RESTful API to perform operations on the system.

-Use JUnit to the tests.
+Use JUnit for the tests.